 Everyone in the Citadel doubts everything.
 It's their job.

 Ebrose returns to his work.
-Sam looks crestfallen.
+Sam is crestfallen.

 But the tales of the Long Night can't be pure fabrication.

 Sam looks up, a glimmer of hope in his eyes.

 Sources in the restricted area?

 The very same.
 And the simplest explanation for your grating obsession with the White Walkers is that you're telling the truth, and that you saw what you say you saw.